drago-cz/P021-request/readme.md

 ## Acknowledgements

-Special thanks to [ChatGPT-4o](https://openai.com/product) and [ChatGPT o1-mini](https://openai.com/product) for their assistance in developing this script.
+Special thanks to [ChatGPT-4o](https://chatgpt.com/) and [ChatGPT o1-mini](https://chatgpt.com/) for their assistance in developing this script.

-# Contact

-For any questions or suggestions, feel free to open an issue or contact [your-email@example.com](mailto:your-email@example.com).

 # Disclaimer

 Use this script responsibly.
 Ensure you have permission to send requests to the target URLs to avoid violating any terms of service or legal regulations.

-# Contribution

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-# Screenshots

-*Include screenshots of the script in action here if available.*

-# Changelog

-*Optionally include a changelog to document updates and changes over time.*

-# Future Improvements

-- Add support for additional HTTP methods.
-- Implement asynchronous requests for better performance.
-- Enhance the comparison functionality to include body content differences.